SAP/image-mapper/.local/README.md

    .local/getcerts.sh
    ```

-3. Copy a sufficently authorized kubeconfig to `.kubeconfig` in the root folder of this repository.

-4. Create a mapping file for testing (will be excluded from git versioning):
+3. Create a mapping file for testing (will be excluded from git versioning):
    ```bash
    echo -n '[]' > .local/mapping.json
    ```